grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

     </figcaption>
 </figure>

-We plough on through the wood and eventually reach an official looking stile.
+We plough on through the wood and eventually reach an official-looking stile.
 Oh, how exciting, we've managed to reverse our way on to an actual trail.
 Even better, the trail features a collection of information panels about the wildlife of Cnwch Wood.